-Hamid Yunis advises clients on complex areas of transactional law (M&A, Investments, Private Equity, Major Projects and Corporate Finance) predominantly within the health industry.
-He has substantial experience in innovative structures for complex joint-ventures, public-private partnerships and funding arrangements.
-Hamid has a significant background in corporate, funds, major projects and infrastructure transactions both in a UK domestic and international context.
-His experience spans Europe, the Middle East, Asia (in particular, the sub-continent, the ASEAN region, China and Japan) and Africa.
-Hamid’s global client base includes health care providers, medical products manufacturers and organizations establishing “medical cities”, along with non-health oriented clients whom he advises on transactions involving infrastructure projects and project finance.
+Hamid Yunis advises clients on complex areas of transactional law (M&A, Investments, Private Equity, Major Projects and Corporate Finance) predominantly within the health industry and on infrastructure transactions.
+He has substantial global experience in innovative structures for complex joint ventures, public-private partnerships and funding arrangements.
+Hamid’s global client base includes health care providers, medical products manufacturers and organizations establishing “medical cities”, along with non-health clients where he advises on infrastructure projects and major projects.
 Hamid also has a particular interest in advising Sovereign Wealth Funds on their investments and other transactions.

 Hamid is managing partner for the Firm’s London office.